scottquach/Canvas-Assignments-Transfer-For-Todoist/README.md

 Easy run allows all configuration to be done inside of the program, avoiding the hassle of editing the config.json file directly.
 Just install the dependencies and follow the instructions on screen.
 - Install required packages with `pip install -r requirements.txt`
 - Run `python easy_run.py`
-- Follow the configuration prompts to paste in your API Keys,
+- Follow the configuration prompts to paste in your API Keys and provide any custom or advanced configuration details.

 ### Manual Setup
 If you don't want to use easy run for whatever reason, you can edit the `config.json` file directly, just follow the steps below.